 Diversity, Excellence and Inclusion Scholarship

-The Diversity, Excellence and Inclusion Scholarship (DEIS) is designed to enable domestic students from non-traditional backgrounds — including first generation college graduates — to benefit from a world-class Brandeis education.
+The Diversity, Excellence and Inclusion Scholarship (DEIS) is designed to enable U.S. citizens and permanent residents from non-traditional backgrounds — including first generation college graduates — to benefit from a world-class Brandeis education.
 Eligible applicants pursuing full-time master's degrees in select Humanities, Social Sciences, Music, and Biotechnology programs will be considered for this scholarship.
 (Participating programs and their corresponding deadlines can be found below.)